KSP-KOS/KOS/doc/source/general/compiling.rst

 you.
 The :key:`COMPILE` command explicitly compiles the file and saves it for future use.

+.. _threaded_compile:

 .. note::
+    Compiling scripts takes time, and while the compiler is working it pauses execution much like the :ref:`wait command<wait_mainline_trigger>`.
+As such compiling from mainline code will pause mainline code but allow triggers to continue to execute.
+Compiling from within a trigger will pause both the mainline code and all trigger code.
+Also be aware that the universe will continue to move during the compilation, so you should not assume that any values for mass, position, velocity, or similar physical properties will remain constant through compilation.

     .. versionchanged:: 1.1.0
-        kOS now performs compilation on a parallel thread (thought to run in a parallel universe).
-This means that the universe no longer needs to freeze in order to perform the compilation.
-As with the execution of other triggers, compiling from mainline code will not interupt or pause triggers but compiling within a trigger will result in both the mainline and trigger code pausing until the compilation is complete.
+        The universe continues to update during compilation.
+Previous versions would freeze the universe while scripts were compiled, effectively making them instantaneous in the universe.

 The Compile Keyword
 ~~~~~~~~~~~~~~~~~~~